 - The charged resident will be given the opportunity to respond to the information during the hearing.

-- Community Service Hours - assignment to complete tasks under the supervision of a University department or outside agency.
+- Community service hours - assignment to complete tasks under the supervision of a University department or outside agency

-- Visitation restrictions - limit or loss of visitation privileges.
+- Visitation restrictions - limit or loss of visitation privileges

-- Housing & Residence Life Probation - a period of time during which a resident is expected to demonstrate appropriate changes in behavior.
-Any further violations of the Housing and Residence Life Rules and Conduct Procedures may result in more serious sanctions being imposed.
-Some of the restrictions that may be placed on the student during the probation period include, but are not limited to: participation in Residence Life activities, participation in leadership positions (RA/RHA), entrance into residence halls, or contact with another specified person(s).
+- Probation - A period of time during which a resident is expected to demonstrate appropriate changes in behavior.
+Any further violations of the Rules and Conduct Procedures may result in more serious sanctions being imposed.
+Some of the restrictions that may be placed on the student during the probation period include, but are not limited to: participation in student activities, participation in leadership positions (RA/RHA), entrance into residence halls or other areas of campus, or contact with another specified person(s)

-- Change in residence hall/apartment assignment.
+- Change in residence hall/apartment assignment

 This is not a complete list of possible sanctions.